 4. You Might Face a Margin Call

 If you short a stock that goes up in value, you’ll have to deposit additional money into your account, known as maintenance margin.
-Securities regulators require a minimum 25 percent maintenance margin, but most financial services firms require 30 or 40 percent.
+Securities regulators require a minimum 25% maintenance margin, but most financial services firms require 30%.
 This means if you short a stock that goes up to $10,000 in value, you’ll get what’s known as a “margin call” to deposit an additional $2,500 at least, and most likely $3,000 or $4,000.

 5. You Could Be Forced to Buy Back

 Although rare, if the firm or investor you borrow your stock from decides they want to sell it, they can call it back from you at any time, known as a “buy-in.”
 You’ll be forced to buy back the stock at the current market price so you could deliver the shares to the lender.